Free Inpatient Alcohol Rehab Centers Near Me

 Places that provide free addiction rehab services can be popular and in demand, and some free facilities might have long waitlists.
 Keep in mind that the sooner a person gets into addiction treatment, the better their outcome can be.

-After an intervention or a discussion with a doctor, a person might be motivated to change their life and get the help they need to live drug free.
+After an intervention from friends or family or a discussion with a doctor, a person might be motivated to change their life and get the help they need to live drug free.
 Waiting for weeks or months for a space to open up could take away their motivation when they need it most.

 Long wait times are one of the most common barriers to seeking drug treatment.
 When people have to wait longer to enter treatment, they are more likely to drop out and not complete treatment.
 Studies show that individuals who drop out are much more likely to relapse.

 It is important that people addicted to drugs or alcohol get into rehab as quickly as possible after they have made the decision to seek treatment.
 If there is a long waitlist, a person does not have control over when they will enter treatment.
 If a person can be patient and keep addiction treatment as a top priority, this can be key to recovery success.

 Individuals can also enroll for public insurance through the Affordable Care Act (ACA).
 The ACA covers services that treat substance use disorders.
 In order to receive this coverage, a person must buy insurance through the online health insurance exchanges for their state of residence.
 There are open enrollment periods throughout the year to sign up for health insurance.
 People can also call their existing insurance provider to see if treatment for substance use disorders is covered.

 Is Rehab Worth the Cost?

 Challenges with financing, payments, and health insurance can make a person considering addiction treatment wonder if it is worth the cost and effort.
 According to the National Institutes of Health, addiction treatment provides a 7:1 return on cost.
 Not only can treatment lead to a substance-free life, it can improve personal health and relationships, and reduce public health and safety risks.7